GeoscienceAustralia/dea-sandbox/.github/ISSUE_TEMPLATE/domain-access-request.md

 ---

 **What domains needed?
 Please describe.**
-A list of domains you would like to add in allowed list.
+A list of domains you would like to access from sandbox workspace.

 **Why this domains needed?
 Please describe.**
-A clear and concise description of why you want to access listed domains from sandbox workspace.
+A clear and concise description of why you want to access listed domains.

-**Provide impacted notebooks reference and purpose**
+**Provide impacted notebook reference and purpose**
-A clear and concise description of impacted notebooks and it's purpose/usage.
+A clear and concise description of impacted notebook and it's purpose/usage.
-.